Mother Flag and Country was the Akaitcho Hall (residential school) hostel band for 1971 and '72.

 Even in small ponds there is competition.
 When Pat Burk left the band and hostel, and Rene Deshurley did not like singing in-front of crowds, I got to sing "La-la-la-la Lola."

 As a cover band, I would not say that our music made Mother Flag and Country special, but the fact that band members, with such varied backgrounds, made music for 2 years is definitely notable!

 We were asked to play music for Pep Rallies at Sir John.
 Rocking out for your fellow students was great!
 Bud Weaver helped us unload the equipment and was the only person who could lift the biggest speaker boxes, alone - he was also a great math 20 tutor - thanks Bud.

 Sometimes over holidays, band members would go home.
 I stayed this Christmas and got to play lead.
 Ken Bechtel (supervisor) told me he liked the band's new blues sound.

-We had cards made (at the school), thank you Sir John.
-Did I say I hated the nickname "Scotty?"
+We had business cards and letterhead made (at the school), thank you Sir John.
+Did I mention I hated the nickname "Scotty?"